Written by Creede and Sharleen Lambard (1992, GDW)

 I have fond memories of Ice Daemon, having run it a couple of times.
 It is a brief (4 or 5 hours in my experience) adventure that gets right to the point and into the action.
 Players have said that it is atmospheric (especially when run in winter) and has a nice climatic ending.

 From a personal point of view, the scenario does what it says on the cover, and I could only gripe about a few things.
 The way Albert is used in the set-up confuses me a little, and I get the feeling he might have been a bit of a late inclusion aimed at ensuring the players get quickly on with the plot.
-I’ve always used him as a bit more of a more rounded character, having his own motivations and needs to both assist and hinder the party, this moves him away from just be a simple ‘trigger’ (i.e. get on with the adventure or more die) and more of a ‘red herring’ and plot devise (i.e. could he have something to do with the sudden snow fall).
+I’ve always used him as a bit more of an extra party member, using his motivations and personal goals to assist and hinder the party.
+In this way, he moves away from simply being a ‘trigger’ personality (i.e. someone who acts as a gateway to a particular scene or event) and a ‘red herring’ (i.e. could he have something to do with the sudden snowfall) and into a more interesting personality.

-In this I’ve also always set the beginning of the adventure in a small town ship, demonstrating how ill equipped the townsfolk are in dealing with the snows and sleet.
+I’ve also always set the beginning of the adventure in a small town somewhere in the heart of Texas, demonstrating how ill-equipped the townsfolk are to deal with the sudden storm of snow and sleet.
 This, I feel, helps place a sense of urgency, between the rapid collapse of the town and the attacks of the wolves, on the characters to solve the mystery.
 I’m probably being a little harsh here, as Ice Daemon is only 16 pages long, and does a good job of creating enough of a narrative to at least build on with ideas like this.

 That said, one aspect of the plot I can never abide by is the ‘miraculous’ escape of the Ice Daemon needing to trigger the arrival of the Wyrm.
-Suffice to say that there are a myriad of options a Referee has to make this scene feel a little less ‘contrived’, but personally I’d have preferred if they were included in the adventure.
-Beyond that, however, I think Ice Daemon is a pretty good example of an adventure of this sort, and demonstrates one style of plot that is, in my opinion, sorely missed in this day and age of gaming.
+Sure, there are a myriad of options a Referee has to make this scene feel a little less ‘contrived’, but I’d have preferred if at least some of these had been included in the adventure as a point of reference.
+Beyond that, however, I think Ice Daemon is a damn good example of an adventure of this sort, and demonstrates a style of plot that is, in my opinion, sorely missed in this day and age of gaming.

 Ice Daemon, 1992 GDW (GDW 2111) – ISBN 1-55878-124-2